Getting to Machu Pichu by Road and Foot

 Once at Santa Teresa, you can continue in the taxi for an additional 5 sols per person to the hydroelectrica, which is the hydro-power plant at the end of the road.
 Otherwise, you can walk the two hours to the plant.

 From the hydroelectrica, you’ll depart on a 2 hour walk to reach the entrance to Machu Pichu.
 You’ll follow the train tracks the whole way, and it’s a beautiful walk.
-If you go during the night, you’ll enjoy the moonlit views viagra online pharmacy all to yourself, as most are fearful of a night trek.
+If you go during the night, you’ll enjoy the moonlit views all to yourself, as most are fearful of a night trek.
 It’s best to go in groups.

 Once at the entrance to Machu Pichu, you can opt to continue 20-30 minutes on the railway or on the road to Aguas Calientes, where you’ll find hostels and other accommodation.
 Nearby the entrance to the ruins, however, you can choose to camp and be among the first arrivals.